axielroque/child-theme/readme.md

 # WP-Boilerplate

-This is a basic boilerplate frontend for Wordpress.
+This is a child theme of Twenty Twenty-One and have a basic boilerplate frontend for Wordpress.

 ## Installation